ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/README.md

 Cinemize scrapes a user’s Letterboxd web page immediately after the user enters their username as prompted.
 Cinemize then finds the user’s public Watchlist and creates a list of strings from the titles of the movie Watchlist.
 After reformatting the new list, the software outputs a random item from the user's Watchlist alongside its poster and a description of the movie.
 For the user to get multiple recommendations, the user must keep their username in the search bar and continue pressing the Cinemize button.
 Additionally, there is a link on the web page that can take the user directly to Letterboxd.

+### Instructions

+1) Run installations in a terminal, if necessary
+    -m pip install requests
+    -m pip install bs4
+    -m pip install pandas
+    -m pip install random

+2) (update when I can figure out the flask and etc)

 ## Credits